University Catalog 2024-2025

 MATH 1110 Probability & Statistics I (3)

 Elementary probability theory with applications; random variables; distributions including a thorough discussion of the binomial, and normal distributions; central limit theorem; histograms; sampling distributions; confidence intervals; tests of hypotheses; linear models; regression and correlation; chi-square test; non-parametric statistics.
 1110 is a prerequisite for 1120.
 These courses do not count toward the Mathematics B.S. requirement in SSE.
-Students may receive credit for only one of MATH 1110, 1140 or 1230.
+MATH 1110 is mutually exclusive with MATH 1230.
+Students may receive credit for only one of MATH 1110 or 1230 in the undergraduate degree.

 MATH 1111 Recitation for Prob & Stats (0)